 Call to England

-In later years the Sisters also moved into adult education, and a teacher-training college was established in Selly Park in 1910.
+The Sisters moved into adult education, and a teacher-training college was established in Selly Park in 1910.
 The college evacuated to Woodchester in Gloucester at the outbreak of the Second World War.
-After the war, the college moved to its final site in Newbold Revel, a stately home in rural Warwickshire.
+After the war, the college moved to its final site at Newbold Revel, a stately home in rural Warwickshire.